ScrapingLab

 LinkedIn’s API

-For developers, the API's your best bet.
-Here's the scoop:
+For developers, the API’s your best bet.
+Here is what you need to know:

 • You need to be a LinkedIn Partner